-Lenders-whether CDFIs, credit unions, green banks, or otherwise-also need to determine how their projects support environmental, social, and economic goals.
+Lenders-whether CDFIs, credit unions, Green Banks, or otherwise-also need to determine how their projects support environmental, social, and economic goals.
 Much of this involves gathering information from borrowers for each loan they provide.
 However, there are other complexities faced by lenders.
 For example, most lenders will want to report the amount of capital they have mobilized for the clean energy transition.
 But if two (or more) lenders provide capital to the same project, each lender may include the full project cost when evaluating its capital mobilization if each is essential to the project.
 Of course, if both lenders take this approach, total project costs are double counted for purposes of aggregated impact reporting.

 Impact measurement will never be perfect, although stakeholders reasonably expect project sponsors and green lenders to provide information for decision making purposes.
 To support this, several recommendations should be considered.
 With respect to estimated project benefits, project participants should agree on an appropriate impact reporting framework and be transparent in describing the underlying assumptions.
+As suggested above, project participants may wish to think broadly and comprehensively about the potential impacts of a project, using a framework such as the social determinants of health.
 Also, groups that report data (government agencies, nonprofits, or businesses) should similarly be transparent in the data they collect and report and should work with other groups to develop common reporting frameworks (such as the reporting frameworks discussed earlier in this report).
 With respect to measuring actual project benefits, stakeholders should first understand all the costs associated with pursuing greater precision; for example, systems to track homeowner energy use not only involve added time, effort, and expense in their implementation, but may also raise legitimate privacy concerns from building owners or occupants.
 Notwithstanding these concerns, there are frameworks and technology solutions that can support impact reporting, where the benefits of doing so outweigh the costs.